Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/01-setup.md

-# 1️⃣ | Getting Started
+# 1️⃣ | Getting Started: Instructor-Led Workshop

 Thie instructions are for participants of the instructor-led **"WRK550: Build a Retail Copilot Code-First on Azure AI"** workshop offered on the Microsoft AI Tour (2024-2025).

 If you're not at an AI Tour event right now, you can register for an upcoming event in a city near you.

 - [**Register to attend**](https://aitour.microsoft.com/) at a tour stop near you.
 - [**View Lab resources**](https://aka.ms/aitour/wrk550) to continue your journey.

 !!! quote "Did you already check the [Pre-requisites](./../00-Before-You-Begin/index.md) and verify you met the requirements?"